Blog

 type: LoadBalancer

-Choosing the wrong type means applications are either inaccessible externally or exposed incorrectly, as they require solid networking knowledge and careful configuration.
-Port mapping between the service port and container targetPort is another common source of connectivity issues that produce no obvious error messages.
+Choosing the wrong type means applications are either inaccessible externally or exposed incorrectly.
+Port mapping between the service port and container targetPort is a frequent source of connectivity issues that produce no obvious error messages.

 kubectl apply -f deployment.yaml